Galapagos Islands Vacations: everything you should know before booking

 - Galapagos Travel Itineraries: how to make the most of your time.

 This is a tricky question to answer.
-Let’s put it like that: you could stay in the Galapagos 3 months and still have things to do and to see left.
+Let’s put it like that: you could stay in the Galapagos for 3 months and still have things to do and to see left.

 I have to say that our 3 weeks were a little too much, despite our passion for nature and being in the water.
-Probably if the weather and water were warmer we would have enjoyed and endured even more.
+Probably, if the weather and water were warmer, we would have enjoyed and endured even more.

 I will write a separate post with suggested itineraries.
 For now, I am just sharing the following information that you should consider: